 Deeply concerned about the catastrophic humanitarian consequences that would result from any use of nuclear weapons and the consequent need to make every effort to ensure that nuclear weapons are never used again under any circumstances,

-PP2 Cognizant that the catastrophic consequences of nuclear weapons transcend national borders, pose grave implications for human survival, the environment, socioeconomic development, the global economy, food security and for the health of future generations, and of the disproportionate impact of ionizing radiation on maternal health and on girls,
+PP2 Cognizant that the catastrophic consequences of nuclear weapons transcend national borders, pose grave implications for human survival, the environment, socioeconomic development, the global economy, food security and for the health of future generations,

-S
+Also cognizant of the disproportionate impact of ionizing radiation on girls and women.

+Concerned by the low representation of women in multilateral disarmament forums.

+Supporting the important role of women in the prevention and resolution of conflicts and in peace-building, and stressing the importance of their equal and full involvement.

 Mindful of the suffering of the victims of the use of nuclear weapons (Hibakusha) as well as of those affected by the testing of nuclear weapons,